top of page

 We are beautifully complex beings, mélanges of inner parts that add up to our humanity and wholeness.
 Some of your parts may be buried and others may be running your show.
 Some may have conflicting agendas that bring your self-development to a standstill while others hamper your ability to express yourself.
 And some of them may be preventing you from having a strong connection with your big kid.
 One of the personality parts that you might be familiar with is the Fierce Dragon.
 You come home from work, where you’ve been even-tempered all day, or you get off the phone from a convivial talk with a friend, and then one little comment brings out the Fierce Dragon.
 It only takes a second and that ferocious part of you rises up, snapping, criticizing, commanding, refusing, blaming… In an instant, the Fierce Dragon is defending against an attack — an attack that never even happened.
 This may be a reaction to an ongoing power imbalance, real or perceived, between you and your child.
 Power struggles often arise from unprocessed hurts.
 And when there are feelings and words hovering just below the surface, there’s always the tension of the risk that they will be re-triggered.
 The Fierce Dragon will do everything in its power to protect you from feeling that buried pain.

 When it comes to the contrary teenager, you may be interpreting your kid’s relentless defiance as their ‘win,’ which makes you feel like the loser and urges you to re-establish your personal power.
 We ALL want to feel our personal power and know that we can interact in the world in a way that meets our needs for safety, dignity, agency, community, autonomy and love.
 We ALL want to feel our ability to shine a light that matters in the world.
 We ALL want to be the authors of our own lives.
 And when that feels under attack, even if it isn’t, the Fierce Dragon steps in, not only to defend but also often to up the ante with threats and punishment.
 And when teenagers are committed to their strategy of being contrary, these don’t work either.
 They just raise the stakes in the power struggle.
 Your kid thinks, “They can’t make me do it” and they dig their trenches.
 They sense that they are “getting” to you and getting the upper hand in the battle for control.
 They feel more powerful.
 That’s the unwinnable pattern: each time you detect a diminishment or threat to your power, real or perceived, you metamorphose into the Fierce Dragon who is designed to regain what’s yours and keep your personal power intact.
 Your child feels that as a threat to their power so they naturally redouble their efforts.
-And on it goes, leading to pain and disconnection that takes months or years to repair.
+And on they go, these power struggles with your teen, leading to pain and disconnection that takes months or years to repair.

 And there’s another way.
 It’s the way of the Aikido Student, who transforms and redirects energy.
 This part of us leans into power, adjusts the definition of power and uses it to create connection.
 She sees power not as power over others but something purer and more precious within herself — The power to notice that anger is arising in you and let it flow through so as to not be overtaken and hand the scene over to the Fierce Dragon.
 The power to see through the fog and recognize the assumptions and emotions that are present.
 The power to pause and breathe and restore your equilibrium.
 The power to say, “No thanks” to the Fierce Dragon.
 “Your way doesn’t work for me.”
 The power to choose how you behave, in every moment, according to what’s most important to you and aligned with your true nature.
 This is the way of the inner Aikido Student, blending with the energy, turning, pivoting, circling.
 She recognizes real power and using its momentum in a different way.